lxc0205/Hyper-CURD/README.md

 # HyperIQA

 This is a UIC version of HyperIQA.
+Only for experiment for personal use.

 ## Dependencies